 In this toolkit you will find updated information about Zika and how to counsel women and men about family planning in the context of Zika, as well as provider tools and materials for patients in both English and Spanish.
 There is information specifically for clients who live in or travel to areas with local mosquito-borne transmission of the Zika virus and for clients who live in areas without local transmission.
 The job aids for healthcare providers, handouts for clients, and outreach materials are now available in both English and Spanish.

-- Front Matter - PDF (384 KB) suggested citation and acknowledgements.
+- Front Matter (384 KB) suggested citation and acknowledgements.

-- Information about Zika for Providers of Family Planning Services - PDF (809 KB) includes core information about risks, transmission, symptoms, prevention strategies, infection exposure, testing, and more.
+- Information about Zika for Providers of Family Planning Services (809 KB) includes core information about risks, transmission, symptoms, prevention strategies, infection exposure, testing, and more.

-- Counseling About Family Planning in the Context of Zika (non-pregnant female clients and male clients with non-pregnant female partners) - PDF (149 KB)
+- Counseling About Family Planning in the Context of Zika (non-pregnant female clients and male clients with non-pregnant female partners) (149 KB)

 - Provider Tools for Use in Areas Without Mosquito-borne Transmission of Zika